-Investigation & Settlement Negotiations
+Investigation and Settlement Negotiations

-- The railroad will then conduct an Investigation into the incident.
+- The railroad will then conduct an investigation into the incident.

 Filing the Complaint

-- In many cases, one or both of the parties will try to get rid of the case, or a portion of it, by motion.
-Basically, the parties present to the court those issues that are not in dispute, either because the parties agree as to the facts, or because application of the law to the facts dictates a result.
+Sometimes, the parties can voluntarily resolve all their issues through Alternate Dispute Resolution (ADR), such as mediation or a negotiated settlement.
+Often in FELA claims in which a lawsuit has been filed, the judge will order that the parties go to mediation and hold mandatory settlement conferences in an effort to resolve the claim before trial.
+In many cases, one or both of the parties will try to get rid of the case, or a portion of it, by motion.
+Basically, the parties present to the court those issues that are not in dispute, either because the parties agree as to the facts or because the application of the law to the facts dictates a result.

-- At trial, the attorneys present evidence and arguments for each side, and the judge or jury decides the unresolved issues.
+At trial, the attorneys present evidence and arguments for each side, and the judge or jury decides the unresolved issues.
 Once the judge or jury has reached a decision, the judge will order that judgment be entered for the party who wins.

 It is difficult to say how long all these steps will take in your case.
 The entire process can take from as little as a few months to as long as a few years.
-Generally speaking, the less money at stake, and the more issues that can be resolved before trial, the smoother and faster your FELA claim will go.
+Generally speaking, the less money at stake and the more issues that can be resolved before trial, the smoother and faster your FELA claim will go.

 Questions about FELA Claims?
 Ask a Workers' Comp Attorney